Gangtokey Gondogol: Plot

 Feluda then announces that Sasadhar Bose is the killer.
 He killed Shelvankar to take over the ownership of the company.
-When Bose said that he had gone to attend his nephew's wedding during the murder, Feluda reminds him that in the Bengali calendar no wedding is held during the last month,i.e., Choitro since it is an inauspicious month and that they had come together to Sikkim during the starting of the month of Baishakh, the first month of the Bengali calendar.
+When Bose said that he had gone to attend his nephew's wedding during the murder, Feluda reminds him that in the Bengali calendar no wedding is held during the last month, i.e., Choitro since it is an inauspicious month and that they had come together to Sikkim during the starting of the month of Baishakh, the first month of the Bengali calendar.
 Feluda tells that that Bose and Dr. Vaidya are the same person.
 Dr. Vaidya told Shelvankar of his own life and impressed him.
 While going to the gumpa, Dr. Vaidya and Shelvankar travelled in the same car.
 Then Dr. Vaidya/Bose hit Shelvankar with a rod and murdered him.
 Then he came back to Kolkata.
 Then as Sasadhar Bose, he travelled in the same plane with Feluda.
 Dr. Vaidya tried to pin the blame on Virendra, without knowing that Helmut was actually Virendra.
 When he saw that Feluda was conducting an investigation, he tried to kill Feluda, as well.
-Feluda also tells that Nishikanto wanted to steal the statue of Yamantak from Shelvankar as he didn't know the true value of the statue before selling it and later came to know about it through the Tibetan Institute.
+Feluda also announces that Nishikanto wanted to steal the statue of Yamantak from Shelvankar as he didn't know the true value of the statue before selling it and later came to know about it through the Tibetan Institute.
 He then went to the site after the murder to find the statue, only for Bose to see him and start harassing him.
 Bose tries to flee but trips and gets pinned down by leeches.
 Feluda finds the statue in Bose's belongings.
 Bose is arrested and Feluda's investigation comes to an end.